Creiphyn/VAEGAN-tf/README.md

 # VAEGAN-tf
-Here're some code of Variational Auto encoder and  Generative Adversarial Networks Based on tensorflow
+Here're some code of Variational Auto encoder and  Generative Adversarial Networks/n Based on tensorflow/n
-2020.8.4
+2020.8.4/n